Real-Time Segmentation Networks should be Latency Aware: Experiments and Results

-In the third experiment, the networks are still trained to predict the FLAME segmentation ground-truth $S_{t+k}$, but now we use as input both $I_{t-1}$ and $I_t$.

-The results are reported in fourth line of table \ref{bigtable}.
-We can see a consistent improvement of the metric.
-It is clear that using an additional input in the network is useful here for producing sharper and more accurate segmentation maps.
+Finally, in order to allow the networks to infer speeds and directions, we train them using both $I_{t-1}$ and $I_t$ as inputs.
+The training objective remains to predict the future segmentation ground-truth $S_{t+k}$.
+Results reported in fourth line of \cref{bigtable} show a consistent improvement of the LAmIoU metric.
+These numbers confirms the relevance of using previous frames for our latency-aware objective.
+We reported in \cref{flou2} examples of the output segmentation of SwiftNet-R18 overlaid on image $I_t$ and $I_{t+1}$ where it is clear that using an additional input is useful to produce sharper and more accurate segmentation maps.

-Here, thanks to the two images in input, the network has a way of determining directions and relative instant speed of the different elements in the image.
-Therefore, it is able to predict a much more accurate segmentation of the next frame.
-We reported on figure \ref{flou2} examples of the output segmentation of SwiftNet-R18 overlaid on image $I_t$ and $I_{t+1}$.